 I graduated from Keene State College in 2006 with a bachelor’s degree in early childhood development and a second major of social sciences.
 I’ve worked in many centers but my long term career goal has always been to become a facilitating teacher at a laboratory school.
 I never imagined I’d meet my goal so early in my career.
 I’m truly blessed to be here.
 I love everything about working in a professional child care program.
 I hope that I can help make the lab school experience as positive for the NHTI students as it was for me.
 I think I’d also eventually like to earn a master’s degree.

-My husband Lee and I just welcomed our first baby, Ensen into our lives!
-He is truly a joy.
-Ensen has helped me become an even better teacher to young children.
-He helps me have a whole new perspective!
+My husband Lee and I just welcomed our second baby, Marlow into our lives.
+She and her brother Ensen are truly a joy.
+They have helped me become an even better teacher to young children.
+They give me a whole new perspective.

 Bonnie Morin, Assistant Teacher